rawdata123/Rawdat.AI-Demos/README.md

-<h1>Deploy main.go with the API</h1>
+<h1>Deploying the application with the API</h1>
-  First we create application.
-For example, deploy the John Travolta application with the Rawdat.AI API.
+  First create the application.
+For example, deploy the John Travolta application (John_Travolta.go)

  ``curl -ivX POST --data-binary @main.go -H 'API-KEY: '"{MY-API-KEY}"'' "https://rawdat.ai/api/v1/deploy-function?uri=/*&language=go&protocol=https&hostname=third.run.place"``

-  - The payload is the source code (@main.go)
+  - The payload is the source file of the application we are deploying (John_Travolta.go)
-  - Set the HTTP API-KEY header to your assigned secret key
+  - Set the HTTP API-KEY header to your assigned secret key for user authentication (Reach out to support@rawdat.ai for an API-Key)
-  - Query parameter uri is a wildcard /*
+  - Query parameter uri is a wildcard = /*
   - Query parameter protocol = https
   - Query parameter hostname = juicebox.publicvm.com;